dengdenglele/troubleshooting/systemd-device-goes-to-sleep-after-login.md

 ### Solution
 - Create a new directory for drop-in files
 - Create a drop-in file instead of adjusting `/etc/systemd/logind.conf
-- It is unclear if all 5 entries in /etc/systemd/logind.conf.d/handlelogin.conf are necessary
-- Maybe test with out commenting certain lines

 ```bash
 sudo mkdir /etc/systemd/logind.conf.d